openstream/llm-visibility-monitor/README.md

   - Latest results table (date, prompt, model, answer)
   - Export CSV

+### Role-Based Access Control
+- **Administrators**: Full access to all features including settings
+- **LLM Managers**: Can manage prompts, view dashboard, and view results (no settings access)
+- **Other Roles**: No LLM access
+- User-specific prompt management and result filtering
+- Secure isolation between user data

+### User-Specific Features
+- **Prompt Management**: Users can only see and manage their own prompts
+- **Results Dashboard**: Users only see their own results (admins see all)
+- **CSV Export**: Users export only their data, admins export everything
+- **Email Reports**: Personalized emails sent to each user's email address

 ### OpenRouter Integration

 - The plugin uses OpenRouter to call different models via a single API.